BGC Of Sweetwater County Serving Free Meals Through USDA Partnership - Wyo4News

-Rock Springs, WY (6/19/19) – With summer just around the corner, the Boys & Girls Club of Sweetwater County is announcing they will be providing free meals to community children with the new partnership with the USDA Summer Food Service Program.
+Rock Springs, WY (6/22/19) – Summer is just around the corner, and the Boys & Girls Club of Sweetwater County has announced they will be providing free meals to community children with the new partnership with the USDA Summer Food Service Program.

 There are no income requirements or registration and any child under the age of 18 is eligible.